CodeMyAss/SourceCode/README.md

 SourceCode
 ==========

-SourceCode of almost every Plugin/Program i made.
+Source Code of my Bukkit Plugins
+©Copyright 2013-2014 inventivetalent

+You can:
+* modify parts of the Code
-Please add credits to me if you use any of this Code in your Plugins!
+* use parts of the Code in your own projets

+You must NOT:
+* claim the Code as your own
+* remove any notice that the Code/Plugin is by me (Including Text in Resource Packs)

 ==========